leocelii/spchk/README.md

 Finally, the program ensures a smooth execution flow by handling various exit scenarios.
 If all files are successfully processed and contain no spelling errors, the program exits with a success status.
 However, if any issues are encountered during file processing or spelling checking, the program exits with a failure status, indicating the presence of errors that require attention.

-We also made a test library and file to use the test library to test out the various scenarios
+# mydict 1 & 2
+We also made two test libraries and files to test the functionality of handling variations of words, and reporting them in the right order, with the correct row and column number.
+The test files are simple but provides assurance that our program can handle specific edge cases.